Skip to main content

 Paid

-Course Description.
-In brief: you are challenged to implement an interpreter for a programming language unfamiliar to you (Lox) using a language you may also not have worked with (Rust), based on a book written in a language many once knew (Java).
+Course Description: This course challenges you to implement an interpreter for an unfamiliar programming language (Lox) using a potentially new programming language (Rust), inspired by a book originally authored in a familiar language (Java).

 General Overview

-Sometimes at university, there were courses where the instructor would give out a modest assignment like "design the architecture of a processor's instruction set," "implement a Unix shell from scratch," or "solve the Dirac equation" on the very first day.
-Some students would try to run away, while others would smile as if to say, "go ahead, give it a try."
-This course falls into that same category.
+In university, you might have encountered assignments like "design a processor's instruction set," "build a Unix shell from scratch," or "solve the Dirac equation" on the first day.
+While some students shy away, others embrace the challenge.
+This course belongs to that challenging category.

-Starting from scratch, you will dive into Robert Nystrom's book "Crafting Interpreters" and be tasked with implementing a lexer and a recursive descent parser — and this will be your first experience with Rust.
-The difficulty only escalates from there.
+You will dive into Robert Nystrom's "Crafting Interpreters" book and embark on implementing a lexer and a recursive descent parser.
+This will likely be your first experience with Rust, with challenges only intensifying thereafter.

 Target Audience

-The course is designed for experienced developers who want to enhance their skills by working on a meaningful and intensive project using a modern programming language.
-Perhaps you recognize yourself in one of these descriptions:
+This course is intended for seasoned developers eager to elevate their skills through intensive project work using a modern programming language.
+You might relate to one of these profiles:

 Learning Format

 This is a week-long project-intensive course.
-Each morning begins with discussions on topics related to programming language design and their implementation in Rust.
-Most of the time is dedicated to independent code work.
-Throughout the day, there will be short sessions to address problems and share experiences.
+Each morning begins with discussions on programming language design and Rust implementation.
+Most of the day is devoted to independent coding, punctuated by brief problem-solving and experience-sharing sessions.

 Prerequisites